Aubrey Mixes: The Ultraworld Excursions

-Aubrey Mixes: The Ultraworld Excursions is a remix album compilation by The Orb, which was deleted on the day it was released.
+Aubrey Mixes: The Ultraworld Excursions is a remix album compilation by English electronic music group the Orb, which was deleted on the day it was released.
 The album consists of seven alternate mixes of their first album, The Orb's Adventures Beyond the Ultraworld.
-Five of these mixes are also available on the 2006 Deluxe Edition re-release of The Orb's Adventures Beyond the Ultraworld.
+Five of these mixes are also available on the 2006 deluxe edition re-release of The Orb's Adventures Beyond the Ultraworld.

 Track listing

 Big Life – BLR LP14, 511811-1: